Rabi oscillations and entanglement between two atoms interacting by the Rydberg blockade studied by the Jaynes-Cummings

 \subsection{Case C: \texorpdfstring{$\ket{\psi_C^{(n)}(0)} = \ket{\psi_1^{(n)}} = \ket{r,g,n}$}{ }}

 In this case, one of the atoms is initially excited while the other is in the ground state, and the two atoms are exposed to the field in the photon number state $\ket{n}$ at $t=0$.
-Since the two atoms are identical, without restriction we consider the case that atom $a$ is excited and atom $b$ is in the ground state at $t=0$.
-The coefficients in \eqref{evol3} are given by (see Appendix \ref{sec:appB}) \begin{widetext}
+Because the Hamiltonian \eqref{ham} is symmetric under atom exchange, without restriction we assume that atom $a$ is excited and atom $b$ is in the ground state.
+The coefficients in \eqref{evol3} are given by (see \ref{sec:appB})

 where the $(+)$ sign in \eqref{C1}, \eqref{C2} belongs to $\mu_C^{(n)}(t)$ and the $(-)$ sign belongs to $\nu_C^{(n)}(t)$.
 The angle $\varphi_n(\Delta)$ is given in \eqref{varphi}.
 For the probabilities of $\ket{\psi_1^{(n)}}$ and $\ket{\psi_2^{(n)}}$ (given by $| \mu_C^{(n)}(t) |^2$ and $| \nu_C^{(n)}(t)|^2$, respectively) we only quote explicit formulae for zero detuning ($\Delta=0$) for simplicity; results for $\Delta \ne 0$ are shown in Figure \ref{fig:Cd2} below.